Management information system: Technology

 The terms management information system (MIS), Information management system (IMS), information system (IS), enterprise resource planning (ERP), computer science, electrical computer engineering, and information technology management (IT) are often confused.
 MIS is a hierarchical subset of information systems.
-MIS are more organization-focused narrowing in on leveraging information technology to increase business value.
+MIS is more organization-focused narrowing in on leveraging information technology to increase business value.
 Computer science is more software-focused dealing with the applications that may be used in MIS.
 Electrical computer engineering is product-focused mainly dealing with the hardware architecture behind computer systems.
 ERP software is a subset of MIS and IT management refers to the technical management of an IT department which may include MIS.

 A career in MIS focuses on understanding and projecting the practical use of management information systems.
 It studies the interaction, organization and processes among technology, people and information to solve problems.

 Management

 While management information systems can be used by any or every level of management, the decision of which systems to implement generally falls upon the chief information officers (CIO) and chief technology officers (CTO).
 These officers are generally responsible for the overall technology strategy of an organization including evaluating how new technology can help their organization.
-They act as decision-makers in the implementation process of new MIS.
+They act as decision-makers in the implementation process of the new MIS.

 Once decisions have been made, IT directors, including MIS directors, are in charge of the technical implementation of the system.
 They are also in charge of implementing the policies affecting the MIS (either new specific policies passed down by the CIOs or CTOs or policies that align the new systems with the organization's overall IT policy).
 It is also their role to ensure the availability of data and network services as well as the security of the data involved by coordinating IT activities.

-Upon implementation, the assigned users will have the appropriate access to relevant information.
-It is important to note that not everyone inputting data into MIS need necessarily be management level.
+Upon implementation, the assigned users will have appropriate access to relevant information.
+It is important to note that not everyone inputting data into MIS needs to be at the management level.
 It is common practice to have inputs to MIS be inputted by non-managerial employees though they rarely have access to the reports and decision support platforms offered by these systems.

 Types

-The following are types of information systems used to create reports, extract data, and assist in the decision making processes of middle and operational level managers.
+The following are types of information systems used to create reports, extract data, and assist in the decision-making processes of middle and operational level managers.